Murder Drones: Graphic novel

-A Kickstarter for a graphic novel adaptation to be published under Oni Press was created on 8 September 2025, reaching its goal the same day.
-The graphic novel is planned for release in February 2026.
+A Kickstarter for a graphic novel adaptation of the series, to be published under Oni Press, was created on 8 September 2025, reaching its goal the same day.
+The first issue of the graphic novel was released in February 2026.

 Reception

 Critical reception

 Prior to the release of the pilot episode, Lauren Rouse of Gizmodo Australia praised the character designs and visuals.
 Common Sense Media reviewer Melissa Camacho said that the show "combines dark humour, dystopian themes, and fantasy violence to tell a good story."
 Joel Keller of Decider praised the characters and CGI and complimented the "zooms and shaky 'camera' work" for making the action sequences more immersive.
-Writer GiovanH criticised the show for being hard to follow due to the fast pacing, excessive humour and poor visual language.
-Despite this, he praised the plot, CGI, voice acting and soundtrack, writing that "it really intentionally embraces the edgy random mid-2000s teen vibe."
+Sal Cento of Movieweb praised the series' voice acting.